Temidayo198/PROJECT-2/PowerBI/README.md

 ---
 The goal is to;
 - build a Power BI dashboard that visualizes key customer segments,cancellations, and subscription trends.
-- give insights obtained from the data.
+- give insights obtained from the data analysis in Excel and SQL.
 - give actionable recommendations enhance business strategies and improve customer retention.

 ### Data Source